Developmental Core: HIV/AIDS Faculty Partnership/Mentoring Program

 All partners/mentors are influential and experienced CFAR faculty familiar with the CFAR of the University of Pennsylvania and the services available in its cores.
 They are recognized and mature scientists who are highly respected in both the local and international scientific community with clear records of accomplishment in research as well as in training graduate students and postdoctoral fellows.

 Partnership/Mentorship Seminar Series

 The Developmental Core also sponsors workshops for junior investigators and awardees.
 The Pre-Pilot Application Workshop helps new investigators familiarize themselves with the CFAR cores and services.
-Open Feedback Workshops provide a venue for junior investigators to prepare, rehearse, and present their scientific work for open feedback from their peers and other members of the CFAR community.
+Pilot Feedback Workshops provide a venue for junior investigators to prepare, rehearse, and present their scientific work for open feedback from their peers and other members of the CFAR community.
 And Pilot Highlights Seminars feature two previous pilot awardees to present their completed research to the Penn CFAR community in a formal, seminar setting.

 At the end of the academic year two ongoing or completed pilot awards, selected by the Director and Co-Director of the Developmental Core, will be presented to the whole CFAR community in a formal seminar session.
 This creates visibility of the pilot awards program within faculty and the pilot awardees to the rest of the CFAR community and to create a broader forum that can provide feedback to investigators with regards to future directions for the research.

 - Download the complete Faculty Partnership/Mentoring Plan

 - "Writing a first grant proposal" - A workshop organized by the Society for Leukocyte Biology offered advice to young scientists on how to decipher the grant-submission process of the US National Institutes of Health and compose a clear, compelling and fundable grant.
 (Link may require a subscription to access)